 This course presents standardized tests and authentic procedures for assessing the gross motor development, motor skill performance, and health-related physical activity/fitness of persons with disabilities.
 Students learn to select, administer, and interpret assessment instruments and how to use results to develop the physical education components of individualized education programs (IEPs) as the basis for instructional programs.
 Types of assessment decisions and the PK-12 special education eligibility and service delivery process is studied.
-Clinical experiences required.
-This course is taught largely at a graduate level.
+Applying in a school based setting is required.
+Lect.
+2, Lab 2.
 Prerequisite: admission to Master of Science Physical Education Teacher Education Program.
 Offered Spring, Summer.

 Teaching and Service Delivery Models in Adapted Physical Education

 This course focuses on evidence-based adapted physical education teaching strategies and service delivery models in PK-12 settings.
 Instructional programming and best practices of early childhood, elementary, middle/secondary, and transitional programs for students with disabilities in adapted physical education are covered.
 Emphasis is on collaboration among professional service providers such as special educators, general physical educators, and related service personnel (e.g., occupational, physical, and recreational therapists), as well other community agency staff.
 Practical teaching is included, along with guest presentations on related disciplines and programs.
 Students are required to participate in approximately 35 clinical education hours for the semester.
-This course is taught largely at a graduate level.
 Prerequisite: admission to Master of Science Physical Education Teacher Education Program.
 Offered Fall, Spring.

 ESS 440/540 Cr.3

 Advanced Sport Nutrition